Athens Acropolis Useful Websites Greece

 Websites You Will Find Useful When Moving to Greece

-Every country has an online world where things are happening, news are shared and services are provided.
+Every country has an online world where things are happening, news is shared and services are provided.
 Having lived in 6 countries growing up I am all too familiar with that moment you stumble across a website and think “Finally, what I needed, why couldn’t I find this sooner?”.

 Here are some websites that will prove useful if you are living in Greece as an expat or are considering moving to Greece.